 The Android One smartphone Micromax A1 has started getting the Android Lollipop update 5.1.
-Google has skipped the Android version 5.0 and started rolling out the version 5.1 directly to the micromax A1 smartphone.
-The update is labelled LMY471, comes in over the air at 409.8MB and brings with it all of the stock Lollipop features.
+Google has skipped the Android version 5.0 and started rolling out version 5.1 directly to the Micromax A1 smartphone.
+The update is labeled LMY471, comes in over the air at 409.8MB and brings with it all of the stock Lollipop features.

 The Karbonn Sparkle V Price Rs.
 6399

 Spice Android one Dream Uno Price @ 6299

 This is a great strategy by Google to make sure that all three of the biggest retailers take care of the distribution of Android L devices.
 The product differentiation ends at Android L , the hardware specs are identical in all the three handsets.

 All 3 smartphones carry similar specs which are preferred by the Indian Subscribers: dual SIM card, FM radio, micro SD upto 32 Gb.

 Preloaded Apps Include – Google apps such as Gmail, Google Maps, YouTube, Google Search, and Google Translate.